-The $170 billion beauty industry conspires to convince us that every new product launched justifies a splurge.
-The market is competitive with new tech-enabled beauty innovations, all racing to deliver a highly customized experience for consumers with premium functions, features and upgrades.
+The $170 billion beauty industry conspires to convince us that every new product justifies a splurge.
+And to top it off; this highly competitive market is loaded with innovative new launches every season.
+Each product comes with its own premium features and upgrades.
 Take ‘beauty fridges’ for instance.
 Are they really worth it or will my normal refrigerator do an equally good job?
-Or what are the skincare products you should not waste your money on?
+And what about the other skincare products you should not waste your money on?

 Social media is a very powerful marketing tool – and companies are aware of this and are trying to persuade us that we “totally need it” even though most of us are doing just great, sans the new product.
 So, in this article let’s discuss what skin care products are completely unnecessary and are just not worth all the hype.

 Skincare Products You Should Not Waste Your Money On

-Before we jump the bandwagon, let’s make one point very clear.
+Before we jump on the bandwagon, let’s make one point very clear.
 You may consider using an eye cream if you have sensitive skin and if your skin is particularly dry around the eyes.
 This is because eye creams contain more oil than a regular face cream.

 Sometimes genetics comes into play or in some cases, an under-active thyroid or an underlying food allergy could also contribute to the above symptoms, therefore I’d look into those before splurging on an eye cream.
 Please consult your healthcare provider for further advice on this.